Wellbek/wellm.nvim/README.md

    - Selected code will be replaced with improved version

 2. **Insert new code**:
-   - Select code/comments in visual mode (v)
+   - Write prompt as comment
    - Press `<space>i` or type `:Claude`
-   - New code will be inserted on a new line after selection
+   - New code will be inserted on a new line after mouse cursor